 “I have lived my life with no regrets, my friend, but having to experience your poor sense of sarcasm may very soon break my record.”

 Romanoff could not tell me much about the supernatural world, but told me to meet him at his house later that day to “provide resources that could.”
 After my breakfast, I headed off to the Cotidiana.
-I had to face my colleagues sometime.
-I did not know if they had informed Marcus about my ditching office or not, all the same I decided it was best to stay low.
-However, right at the entrance, I bumped into Lanvin.
+I had to face Marcus sometime.
+I didn’t know if anyone had informed Marcus about my ditching yesterday, all the same I decided it was best to stay low.
+Right at the entrance, I bumped into Lanvin.
 He almost had fits when he saw my swollen eye.

 “Monsieur Robin, where were you- oh my goodness!
 Your eye!
 What happened?”